Imagine a website based on a combination of an intuitive, easy-to-use blogging platform and the viral power of social media.

 This ultimate guide to Medium has given you everything you need to start using Medium's content platform to market your business.

-Add the platform to your post-publication pipeline for your primary content channel, and publish content to Medium regularly, alongside other relevant channels, to amplify content, grow your online visibility and attract your marketplace.
+Add the platform to your organic content marketing activities for your primary content channel, and publish content to Medium regularly, alongside other relevant channels, to amplify content, grow your online visibility and attract your marketplace.

 Finally, take two secs to grab our free cheatsheet on how to blog on Medium effectively so you have it to refer back to: